-For the February March April 2019 (FMA19) period, there is probability of 50% or more that temperatures will be above normal in the Alaskan region (red areas in Figure 1) and over most of the continental Canadian Arctic.
+For the February March April 2019 (FMA19) period, there is probability of 50% or more that temperatures will be above normal in the Alaskan region (red areas in the figure below) and over most of the continental Canadian Arctic.
 Canadian Archipelago has similar probability expectations for temperature, around 50% or more for the next FMA19 season.

-Over the eastern part of the Russian continental Arctic, the forecast was not conclusive (white areas on the Fig. 1).
+Over the eastern part of the Russian continental Arctic, the forecast was not conclusive (white areas in the figure below).
 This means that the forecasting system predicts the same probabilities for the three possible outcomes, below, above or near normal.
 Western Russian Arctic has at least 40% probability for an above normal FMA19.

 Over the European continental Arctic, the highest probability that the temperature will be above normal (50% or more) is seen over Island.
 There is also at least 40% probability for an above normal FMA19 over some isolated regions of Norway, Finland and Sweden.
 For other regions of the continental European Arctic, the forecasting system was not conclusive and therefore all possible temperature outcomes are possible.

 Precipitation FMA 2019 Outlook: